Code-Institute-Submissions/Video-game-API-practice/README.md

 # Scalability

-I'd like to have a range of filters on the random games page including genres and release date.
+- I'd like to have a range of filters on the random games page including genres and release date.
+- I would like to to have the option to filter searches.
+- I'd also like to expand on the home page and include more sections such as "recommended games" or maybe "game of the month".

 # Technologies